godotengine/godot-docs/classes/class_spotlight3d.rst

 A Spotlight is a type of :ref:`Light3D<class_Light3D>` node that emits lights in a specific direction, in the shape of a cone.
 The light is attenuated through the distance.
 This attenuation can be configured by changing the energy, radius and attenuation parameters of :ref:`Light3D<class_Light3D>`.

+\ **Note:** When using the Mobile rendering method, only 8 spot lights can be displayed on each mesh resource.
+Attempting to display more than 8 spot lights on a single mesh resource will result in spot lights flickering in and out as the camera moves.
+When using the Compatibility rendering method, only 8 spot lights can be displayed on each mesh resource by default, but this can be increased by adjusting :ref:`ProjectSettings.rendering/limits/opengl/max_lights_per_object<class_ProjectSettings_property_rendering/limits/opengl/max_lights_per_object>`.

 \ **Note:** When using the Mobile or Compatibility rendering methods, spot lights will only correctly affect meshes whose visibility AABB intersects with the light's AABB.
 If using a shader to deform the mesh in a way that makes it go outside its AABB, :ref:`GeometryInstance3D.extra_cull_margin<class_GeometryInstance3D_property_extra_cull_margin>` must be increased on the mesh.
 Otherwise, the light may not be visible on the mesh.

 .. rst-class:: classref-introduction-group